 Founder | Integrative Psychotherapist

-Jake Potter is the Founding Director of ACEP, practicing Psychotherapist and host of the Embodied Mind Podcast.
+Jake Potter is the Founding Director of ACEP, practicing Psychotherapist and host of the Embodied Life Podcast.
 He is the Award Winner of the Dr Rafael Locke Award for Clinical & Academic Excellence in the practice of Counselling and Psychotherapy from Ikon Institute.
-Jake has recieved a BA of Counselling & Psychotherapy, is a Certified Open Floor Movement Teacher, Working Member of Open Floor International and Co-Founder of Common Roots; a Melbourne-based organisation uniting and empowering people through movement and dance.
+Jake has received a BA of Counselling & Psychotherapy, is a Certified Open Floor Movement Teacher, Working Member of Open Floor International and Co-Founder of Common Roots; a Melbourne-based organisation uniting and empowering people through movement and dance.
 Jake has had an extensive teaching career which began as a Resident Teacher at Esalen Institute in Big Sur, California and has taught across Australia and the United States.